facelessuser/PyMdown/README.md

 # PyMdown
 PyMdown is CLI tool to convert or even batch convert markdown files to HTML.
+It can also generate HTML previews of markdown and autoopen them in a webbrowser.
 It can also accept a file stream.
-It was inspired by https://github.com/revolunet/sublimetext-markdown-preview.

 # Status
 This is in a **Beta** state.
 Because of the **Beta** state, things are in flux and are subject to change without warning.